 • Understand how diversity, beliefs and values of people who use services may influence the identification, prevention and response to safeguarding concerns.

-• Ensure that information is available for people that use services and that family members can set out what to do if they have a concern.
+• Ensure that information is available for people that use services and that family members are aware of what to do if they have a concern.

 • Ensure that we have a DBS check in line with the requirements of the Independent Safeguarding Authority.